 Although no mandatory ID system is specified, it is recommended to use "location information codes" managed by the Geospatial Information Authority of Japan to ensure assignment of unique IDs.
+"UUID (Universally Unique Identifier)" is also available for possible unique ID system.
 "Location information codes" enable to identify objects fixed to certain locations and combine necessary information.
 Each location information code shall be compliant with "ucode" used in the information and communication sector and consists of a positional information (latitude, longitude, and height (floor number)) and a serial number enabling to specify an object at the said position.
 A latitude and a longitude shall be acquired from the middle point of a link.